d-krupke/cpsat-primer/README.md

 in the end most variables are needed anyway, but it can save a lot of memory and computation time if only a small subset is actually used.

-**Implemented Changes:** We have introduced the new class `_CombiVariables` that manges auxiliary variables indicating that a pair of items were packed, allowing to give additional bonuses for packing certain items together.
+**Implemented Changes:** We introduce the new class `_CombiVariables` that manages auxiliary variables indicating that a pair of items were packed, allowing to give additional bonuses for packing certain items together.
 Theoretically, there is a square number of possible combinations, but there will probably only be a handful of them that are actually used.
 By creating the variables only when they are accessed, we can reduce memory usage and computational overhead.

 ```python
 class _ItemVariables: